Skip to content

 /**

-* Actively synchronize data.
-When `FTMobileConfig.autoSync=false`, this method needs to be triggered actively for data synchronization.
+* Actively sync data, when `FTMobileConfig.autoSync=false`, you need to actively trigger this method for data synchronization.

 * @returns a Promise.